simpla-fusion/SimPla/core/particle/particle.md

 Particle {#concept_particle}
 ===================================
 ## Summary
-- Particle is a container of partilce trajectory
+- Particle is a container of particle trajectory
 -